pthariensflame/shard-sort/README.md

   recursion incidentally)
-- **Incremental**: shard sort makes a single pass over the input in guaranteed linear time and at most linear space, then exposes an iteration-like interface to incrementally compute the elements in sorted order; each such computation uses at most linear time and guaranteed constant space
+- **Incremental**: shard sort makes a single pass over the input in guaranteed linear time and at most linear space, then exposes an iteration-like “pull” interface to incrementally compute the elements in sorted order; each such computation uses at most linear time and guaranteed constant space
 - **out-of-place**: shard sort does not modify the data it sorts;
   instead it produces the sorted elements as an incrementally driven sequence, copying them in a configurable fashion from the original